ciur/papermerge/README.md

 We welcome contributions!
 In general, if change is very small, like fixing a documentation typo, remove unused documentation or minor adjustments of docker related files - you can just right away create a pull request.
-It Small and reasonable changes will be (very likely) almost immediately accepted.
+It your change is small and reasonable it will be (very likely) almost immediately accepted.

 For bigger changes, like a new feature or even change/add/remove of